Solitary Alfv\'en Waves: Introduction

-The remainder of this paper is organized as follows.
-Section~\ref{sec:governing} outlines the solitary Alfv\'en waves solution from ideal MHD equations.
-Section~\ref{sec:helmholtz} describes the algorithm and the Alfv\'enon model.
-Section~\ref{sec:simulation} presents results from direct MHD simulations of the constructed Alfv\'enon.
-Finally, Section~\ref{sec:discussion} discusses the simulation results, the nomenclature of Alfv\'enon, and concludes the study.
+In this study, we derive solitary Alfv\'en waves from the ideal MHD equations assuming only incompressibility (quasi-constant $|\boldsymbol{B}|$, $\rho$, and $p$), with $\boldsymbol{B}_0$ naturally emerging as the constant far field.
+Based on this solution, we construct a solitary Alfv\'en wave model---an \emph{Alfv\'enon}---characterized by quasi-constant $|B|$ and open field-line topology.
+The remainder of this paper is organized as follows: Section~\ref{sec:equations} presents the solitary Alfv\'en wave solution.
+Section~\ref{sec:model} constructs the Alfv\'enon.
+Section~\ref{sec:simulation} presents results from MHD simulations of the Alfv\'enon.
+Finally, Section~\ref{sec:discussion} discusses and concludes the study.